 The Delta Reserve for Business Credit Card, for example, includes Delta Sky Club access as a complimentary perk.

 - The standalone fee for an Executive membership, which covers you and up to two guests per visit, is $745 per year, or 70,000 miles.

 - An individual membership has a $495 yearly rate (or 47,000 miles) plus a $29 fee per guest, up to two guests per visit.

-- The Delta Reserve business card does have an annual fee of $450, but that’s still outweighed by the savings on lounge access.
+- The Delta Reserve business card does have an annual fee of $450 ($550 if your application is received on or after 1/30/2020), but that’s still outweighed by the savings on lounge access.